Thornbury, Gloucestershire: Geography

 Thornbury lies in the lower Severn Valley in South Gloucestershire.
-It includes Morton, which is split into Upper and Lower Morton, as areas of farmland to the north-east of Thornbury.
+The parish includes Morton, which is split into Upper and Lower Morton, as areas of farmland to the north-east of Thornbury.
 There is a large farm shop in Upper Morton, while Lower Morton has several cattle farms.
 Grovesend is a hamlet on the A38 on the south-east side of the parish.
 Grovesend Quarry is further east towards Tytherington, but outside the parish.

 Politics

 Thornbury has belonged successively to the parliamentary constituencies of Thornbury (1885–1950), Stroud and Thornbury (1950–1955), Gloucestershire South (1955–1983), Northavon (1983–2010) and Thornbury and Yate (since 2010).
 The current member is Claire Young of the Liberal Democrats.
 Thornbury Town Hall, which is the home of Thornbury Town Council, served as a police station and a magistrates' court before becoming a municipal building.